KenDickey/Cuis-Smalltalk-Unicode/README.md

 - Allow programattic (code) manipulation of Unicode code points.
 - Implement reasonable sorting, searching, and other manipulation of code points.

+The support of Unicode text display is minimal.
+Fonts are not yet supported.

+Bitmap glyphs are from http://www.unifoundry.com/unifont.html

 The basic strategy is as follows:
 - The main useful classes are UniChar and UniString.
 Others are helper subclasses.
 - Unicode text is represented by arrayed blocks of storage where all characters are of the same size.
-- Ropes are used to keep the illusion of mixed storage sizes while allowing indexing into text by character location.
+- Ropes are used to keep the illustion of mixed storage sizes while allowing indexing into text by character location.
   [See https://en.wikipedia.org/wiki/Rope_%28computer_science%29 ]

+More on Unicode see http://Unicode.org
+Note also Wikipedia Unicode pages and http://site.icu-project.org/docs

 This package is separate from Core Cuis.
 This means that the class UniChar does not inherit from Character and UniString does not inherit from String.

 ### The grand plan

-- UniCodes	- Basic codepoint support (CodePoints: Characters, Ropes ["strings"])
-- UniUtils	- Bidirectional, location based sorting; advanced algorithms
+- UniCodes	- Basic codepoint support (CodePoints: Characters, Ropes ["strings"]) The grand planidirectional, location based sorting; advanced algorithms
 - UniDisplay	- Character composition ; ligatures
 - UniInput	- Multilingual text input